niftools/formast/doc/api/ast.rst

 The abstract syntax tree is created from xml code, via :cpp:func:`formast::Parser::parse_stream` or :cpp:func:`formast::Parser::parse_string`.
-The tree itself consists of hierarchical structure of nodes.
+The tree itself consists of a hierarchical structure of nodes.
 This hierarchical structure is exposed via :cpp:class:`formast::Visitor`\ s.

 .. cpp:class:: formast::Module